 - Invest in a high-speed blender if you’re a texture person.
 If you can’t stand little pieces of leaf in your smoothie, either blend it for a loooooong time, or get a high-speed blender like a Vitamix or Blendtec and it will silky smooth!

-- Use apple juice as the liquid in the beginning.
+- Use apple juice or orange juice as the liquid in the beginning.
 I learned from Jamba Juice that apple juice is very good at masking the flavor of greens.
 You could freeze some apple juice in ice cube trays and put a few in every smoothie.
+I know juice is not a whole food, but a scoop of orange juice concentrate makes it SO yummy that I find myself using it more often than not.

 - Use a little bit of fresh ginger root, if you don’t mind that flavor.
 Ginger also masks the taste of greens and gives it a little zippy fire that makes you feel like you’re doing something really healthy!
 You are!
 Ginger is a powerful anti-inflammatory.